-If you have watched the videos above, with Holly and Kim, and Molly, you will see that our successful apprentices, who are now full time staff, didn’t actually see care as their first choice.
+If you have watched the videos above, with Holly and Kim, and Molly, you will see that our successful apprentices, who are now full-time staff, didn’t actually see care as their first choice.
 The opportunity arose and they gave it a go.

 So do you need to know what you are going to do for the rest of your life before signing up to be a Persona Apprentice?
 Karen doesn’t think so.

 “No I don’t feel that they do necessarily.
 Kim finished college as she was fed up with the classroom work but didn’t really want a permanent job in case she didn’t like it.
 I’m sure if she was asked now she would say she loves her job.
-As an apprentice they have opportunities to meet and work with a variety of outside agencies that they may feel a pull towards, ie Social Work team, Mental Health team, Speech and Language in the same way that Molly has go on to do her nursing degree.
-I think they develop a natural pull to something over a period of time although we have had people who are certainly not suited to the job at all, but luckily these case are few and far between.”
+As an apprentice they have opportunities to meet and work with a variety of outside agencies that they may feel a pull towards, ie Social Work team, Mental Health team, Speech and Language in the same way that Molly has to go on to do her nursing degree.
+I think they develop a natural pull to something over a period of time although we have had people who are certainly not suited to the job at all, but luckily these cases are few and far between.”

 So that is what is expected from a potential apprentice, but what can an apprentice expect from their line managers?

 “Initially we would give them a buddy to work with for about a month until they find their feet.
 We help the apprentices organise their time to work towards their care certificate, we also use a progression tracker to keep up to date with where they are up to.
-We do more 1-2-1‘s over a 6 month period to make sure all is ok with them and their job, as sometimes they have never had a job before or worked with a group of staff.
+We do more 1-2-1‘s over 6 months to make sure all is ok with them and their job, as sometimes they have never had a job before or worked with a group of staff.
 We liaise with training provider tutors once they have been allocated to do their Adult Care Worker Level 2 Apprenticeship Standard and give them time to do coursework and point them in the right direction for info they need.”

-Persona’s values are REACH: Respectable, Enthusiastic, Adaptable, Caring and Honest.
+Persona’s values are REACH: Respectable, Enthusiastic, Adaptable, Caring, and Honest.
 Click to find out more about our purpose and values.